wilsonliaows/docs/_docs/_recipes/rerun-job.markdown

 The rerun job button is located on the top right hand corner of the job report page.
 Click on this to rerun the job and you will be re-directed to the 'Jobs' tab.

 #### Rerun History
-All rerun jobs have a history log at the bottom of the job report.
+All rerun jobs have a history log at the bottom of the job details page.
 Click on each line to view the previously run jobs.